octokit/octokit.net/docs/shipping-releases.md

 To generate the NuGet packages, you also need to setup the SourceLink tools.

-Set this globally:
+Set this for the repository:

-> git config --global core.autocrlf input
+> git config core.autocrlf input

-**TODO: ** need to reset the working directory to ensure CRLF files are cleared
+If you already have an existing repository, just run these steps to ensure you're using the right line endings:

+> git rm -r -cached .
+> git reset --hard

 Once you've done that, just run this: